 the Great built this simple house himself and lived here for six months whilst

 the town was being designed.
 This interesting, small building made of wood is a remarkable piece of history erected inside the famous summer garden.
-Unless you can read Russian, you might be better off taking a guided tour as most of the signs are in Russian.
+Unless you can read Russian, you might be better off taking a guided tour as most of the signs are in the Russian language.

-This apartment-museum is devoted to the life and activities of Dmitriy Mendeleev, a scientist and professor who devised the famous Table of Elements.
+This apartment museum is in memory of the life and activities of Dmitriy Mendeleev, a scientist, and professor who devised the famous Table of Elements.
 Inside the apartment, where he lived from 1866 to 1890, you will find an interesting collection

-expose the life and scientific work of Mendeleev in St Petersburg.
+expose the life and scientific work of Mendeleev in Saint Petersburg.
 If you go hire a private guide for a better experience.

 This is another historical soviet apartment now turned into a museum dedicated to the life of the great physiologist Ivan Pavlov, famous for the development of the "conditioned reflex" concept.
 This place, where Pavlov lived for 18 years, represents an authentic example of the lifestyle of the Russian intelligentsia of that time.
 Somethings of particular interest here are rare books, paintings and unique collections of insects composed by Ivan Pavlov himself.